ericfer/page_iterator/README.md

 ### Limitations
 There is plenty room for improvements, but so far **PageIterator** just splits the total number of items to be processed, gets page numbers and other valued numbers calculated from the initial data, but it doesn't iterate through the items themselves.
-It's still needed a pagination mechanism for the items themselves.
+It's still needed a pagination mechanism for the items.

 ### Real Life Usage Example
 The example below shows **PageIterator** in action.
 Consider the following MongoMapper document.
-It could be any other Mapping layer that provides pagination feature.

     class Person
       include MongoMapper::Document